Louisville, Mississippi: History

 Like Winston County, Louisville is named for Louis Winston (1784–1824), a colonel in the militia, a prominent lawyer, and a judge of the Mississippi Supreme Court.
 In 1863 Union Colonel Benjamin Grierson marched 900 troops through Louisville during his raid through Mississippi.
 There was no fighting in Winston County.

 In 1927, a mob of 1,000 white men from Louisville, lynched two African-Americans, Jim and Mark Fox by wrapping them in barbed wire and setting them on fire.
 The Foxes were accused of killing Clarence Nichols, a white man who started a fight with them because they would not let him pass their Ford touring car in his Chevrolet.

 On April 28, 2014, Louisville was hit by an EF4 tornado, resulting in ten fatalities.

 Geography

 Louisville is located at (33.122931, -89.056182).
 According to the United States Census Bureau, the city has a total area of 15.3 sqmi, of which 15.1 sqmi is land and 0.2 sqmi (1.44%) is water.
 It is known by many as the "Front porch of the South".

+Climate

+Louisville has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.